 Rather, we must remember and remind the Jewish people not to forget the city of the Patriarchs.
 The people must know what Hebron means to us.

-We have a tradition that “The actions of the fathers are signposts for the children" (Nachmanides, Gen. 12:6).
-When the weak-hearted spies arrived at Hebron, they were frightened by the fierce nations that lived in the land.
-But 'Caleb quieted the people for Moses.
-He said, ‘We must go forth and occupy the land — we can do it!''
-(Num.
-13:30)
+We have an ancient tradition that “The actions of the fathers are signposts for their descendants.”
+When the weak-hearted spies arrived at Hebron, they were frightened by the fierce nations who lived in the land.
+But “Caleb quieted the people for Moses.
+He said, ‘We must go forth and conquer the land.
+We can do it!'”
+(Numbers 13:30)

-Despite this terrible tragedy that took place in Hebron, we announce to the world, “Our strength now is like our strength then.”
-We will not abandon our holy places and aspirations.
+Despite the terrible tragedy that took place in Hebron, we announce to the world, “Our strength is now like our strength was then.”
+We will not abandon our holy places and sacred aspirations.
 Hebron is the city of our fathers, the city of the Machpeilah cave where our Patriarchs are buried.
 It is the city of David, the cradle of our sovereign monarchy.

-Those who discourage the ones trying to rebuild the Jewish community in Hebron with arguments of political expedience; those who scorn and say, 'What are those wretched Jews doing?'; those who refuse to help build Hebron — they are attacking the very roots of our people.
-In the future they will need to give account for their actions.
+Those who discourage the ones trying to rebuild the Jewish community in Hebron with arguments of political expedience; those who scorn and say, “What are those wretched Jews doing?”; those who refuse to help rebuild Hebron — they are attacking the very roots of our people.
+In the future, they will have to give account for their actions.
 If ruffians and hooligans have repaid our kindness with malice, we have only one eternal response: Jewish Hebron will once again be built, in honor and glory!

 The inner meaning of Hebron is to draw strength and galvanize ourselves with the power of Netzach Yisrael, Eternal Israel.

-That proud Jew, Caleb, announced years later, “I am still strong... as my strength was then, so is my strength now” (Joshua 14:11).
-So too, we announce to all: our strength now is as our strength was then.
+That proud Jew, Caleb, announced years later, “I am still strong...
+As my strength was then, so is my strength now” (Joshua 14:11).
+We, too, announce to the world: our strength now is as our strength was then.
 We shall reestablish Hebron in even greater glory, with peace and security for every Jew.
 With God’s help, we will merit to see Hebron completely rebuilt, speedily in our days.

 In 1992, Rav Kook’s grandson, Rabbi Shlomo Ra’anan, moved to Hebron.
 Six years later, an Arab terrorist stabbed the 63-year-old rabbi to death.
 But soon after, his daughter — Rav Kook’s great-granddaughter — together with her husband and children, moved to Hebron, thus continuing the special link between the Kook family and the city of the Patriarchs.